Tilkal/graphql-to-gsheet/README.md

 Delete the empty myFunction() from the code.gs file.
 On this blank sheet, we will write the code from this repository.
 First, change the name of code.gs to **onopen.gs** by clicking on the down arrow next to the file name.
 On this repository, open the Apps Script files folder and open **onopen.gs** and copy-paste the contents of it into **onopen.gs**. **SAVE THE FILE.** (ctrl + s)
 ![Onopen](/Images/onopen.png)

-**5. Upload other files into the editor**
+**5. Upload other files into the editor (if there are any)**

 We can do the same with the other files in the repository.
-Let us say you want to copy searchbybatch.gs.
-Go to File > New > Script file and enter the name 'searchbybatch'.
+Let us say you want to copy a file called file.gs.
+On your Apps script Edito, go to File > New > Script file and enter the name 'file'.
 This opens up another script file with an empty function.
-As before, delete this and copy-paste the contents of searchbybatch.gs file from the repo to the empty script file in your browser.
+As before, delete this and copy-paste the contents of file.gs file from the repo to the empty script file in your browser.

 **6. Save**